On collinear sets in straight line drawings: Introduction

 Let $G$ be a planar graph.
-By a \emph{drawing} of $G$ we mean an arbitrary injective map $\pi\function{V(G)}{\reals^2}$, where $V(G)$ denotes the vertex set of $G$.
-Given a drawing $\pi$, we just suppose that each edge $uv$ of $G$ is drawn as the straight line segment with endpoints $\pi(u)$ and $\pi(v)$.
-Thus, it is quite possible that in $\pi$ we encounter edge crossings and even overlaps.
-Let
+The vertex set of $G$ will be denoted by $V_G$.
+The letter $n$ will be reserved to always denote the number of vertices in $V_G$.
+By a \emph{drawing} of $G$ we mean an arbitrary injective map $\pi\function{V_G}{\reals^2}$.
+The points in $\pi(V_G)$ will be referred to as \emph{vertices} of the drawing.
+For an edge $uv$ of $G$, the segment with endpoints $\pi(u)$ and $\pi(v)$ will be referred to as an \emph{edge} of the drawing.
+Thus, we always consider \emph{straight-line} drawings.
+It is quite possible that in $\pi$ we encounter edge crossings and even overlaps.
+A drawing is \emph{plane} (or \emph{crossing-free}) if this does not happen.